dgaydukov/cert-aws/README.md

 ### Why do you need it
-There are 2 main reasons to get it.
+There are 2 main reasons to get it
 1. During preparation you will learn a lot of new stuff
 2. It may help your career